andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Dream #2: The second hatch opens after the vibrations of the boulder crashing.
   - Dream #2: Laguna finds a key.
 Laguna loses the key (and then `16` when the message says it's lost).
   - Sewer: Unlock gate.
+  - Fishermans Horizon: mayor's residence.
+- `2190 common_big_metal_door_A`: Dollet: tower door open+close.
+Balamb Garden deck door open?+close, when connected to FH.
+Fishermans Horizon: shop/hotel.
+- `2257 common_big_metal_door_B`: Balamb Garden Training Center doors.
+D-District Prison: Squall's cell door.
 - `2240 common_automatic_sliding_door_A`: Galbadia Garden doors.
 Deling hotel door close.
-- `2241 common_automatic_sliding_door_B`: Balamb Garden classroom.
+- `2241 common_automatic_sliding_door_B`: Balamb Garden classroom; door to exit the deck (see dedicated section).
 Train cabins.
 Timber hotel.
 Dollet hotel elevator.
 Deling: Shops.
 Rent-a-car door.
+D-District Prison: cell doors.
-- `2344 wooden_door_open` and `2343 wooden_door_close`: Caraway's mansion.
+- `2344 wooden_door_open` and `2343 wooden_door_close`: Balamb town: houses, Junk shop, hotel.
+Caraway's mansion.
+Winhill: houses, and the shop.
+Fishermans Horizon: house of Grease Monkey (artisan/repairman).
-- `2195 wooden_door_bigger_open+close`: Dollet: Pub.
+- `2195 wooden_door_bigger_open+close`: Balamb Garden: door to Cid's office.
+Dollet: Pub.
 Hotel.

+Balamb Garden deck:
+  - Door from inside the Garden which leads to the stairs which then lead to the deck: `2249`.
+  - Door from the deck to the stairs: `2241`.
+  - When connected to FH:
+    - Coming from the Garden: `2241+2190`, then the party walks, then `2241+2224`.
+	- Entering the Garden: `2241`.

 ### Vehicles

-- `42 car_standard_engine_sound_field_only`:
+- `42 car_standard_engine_sound_A_field_only`:
   - Rented car: return to Balamb.
   - Deling: NPC's cars passing by.
+  - The Galbadian cars used to escape the prison (going out of the garage).
-- `2208 car_standard_engine_sound_worldmap_and_field`: Any model of cars in the world map.
+- `2208 car_standard_engine_B_sound_world_map_and_field`: Any model of cars in the world map.
 Any NPC's car in Deling.
+The Galbadian cars used to escape the prison (reaching the desert scenario with the big cactus and the two roads).
 - `2235 common_car_layer_brake`:
   - Rented car: return to Balamb: layer "brake".
   - Deling's NPC's cars: layer "brake".
 - `2234 common_car_door_close`: Dollet exam.
 Renting one in Dollet.
-- `2787 common_vehicle_worldmap_engine_layer_train_and_ship`:
+- `2787 common_vehicle_world_map_engine_layer_train_and_ship`:
   - Train in the world map.
-  - Balamb vessel, layered with `2209 ship_worldmap_layer`
+  - Balamb vessel, layered with `2209 ship_world_map_layer`
 - `2261 train_announcement`: both inside the train and in the stations.
+- `2788 balamb_garden_as_world_map_vehicle_layer_engine`: when moving forward or backwards, the sound is the same but the volume is slightly increased.
+When traveling on water, `2789 balamb_garden_as_world_map_vehicle_layer_sailing` is added.

 ### Animals

 - `2151 dog_common`: Dollet mission, square.
 Georgie in Timber.
+Occupied Balamb: the dog once it smells fish odor on you.
 - `2166 dog_bark_common`: Balamb harbor.
 Dollet mission, square.
 Georgie in Timber.
 Dollet bone side-quest dog.
+The dog in occupied Balamb to search for the captain.
+- `2246 miaow` and `2247 cat_collar_sound` and `2248 cat_purring`:
-- `2246 miaow`: Timber cat outside the hotel.
+  - Balamb: the first house.
-- `2247 timber_cat_collar_sound`: Timber cat: after interacting two times, it purrs (`2248 timber_cat_purring`) and then it jumps off the hotel/shop sign, and you hear its collar sound.
-Behind the alley, you also hear its collar sound while it walks on the window.
-When in the room hiding from the Galbadian soldiers, it too does the usual combination `2246+2248+2247` if you talk to Selphie, and then it runs down the stairs.
-Dollet: cat jumping down from above bridge, escaping after the dog barks.
+  - Timber cats: Outside the hotel, after interacting two times, it purrs and it then jumps off the hotel/shop sign, and you hear its collar sound; behind the alley, you also hear the cat's collar while it walks on the window; when in the room hiding from the Galbadian soldiers, it too does the usual combination `2246+2248+2247` if you talk to Selphie, and then it runs down the stairs.
+  - Dollet: collar sound when the cat jumps down from above bridge, and then escapes, after the dog barks.
+  - Fishermans Horizon: residential area's plaza, the cats make all three sounds while they walk around.

+Occupied Balamb town: using the dog to chase the captain (Raijin):
+  - Once the dog reaches the station: `2165`, `2298`.

 ## Misc.

+The ambience for the Balamb Garden deck (`2540+2555`) makes no sense when you visit it during the rebellion, because the Garden is not yet moving.
+Also the dude just enjoying the breeze, in that moment of the story, ahah.

+`Ambience → 2321 Missile Base`: except inside the missile launchers room.

+`Ambience → 2196 (loop) common_alarm`: D-District Prison.
+Missile Base.

 `114 Battle misc. → Magic Shield`: plays when _Protect_, _Shell_, or _Reflect_ engages after an attack.